Aitslab/ShortProject2020/README.md

 ### Step-by-step
 - create new environmente with conda
 - install jupyterlab or notebook, e.g. 'conda install -c conda-forge jupyterlab'
+- launch jupyterlab from the anaconda/miniconda prompt: jupyter lab

 ## Other Information